SvenVw/fdm/.changeset/whole-hats-invent.md

 "@svenvw/fdm-app": minor
 ---

-Improve layout of fields page at create farm wizard
+Improve layout of the fields page in the Create Farm Wizard